-9.62 The proposal has been reviewed by the East Suffolk Council Environmental Protection team, who confirm that based on the conclusions of the combined Phase 1 and Phase 2 contaminated land assessments, conditions requiring a Construction Management Plan and further reporting should unexpected confirmation be identified must apply.
-This is to ensure that risks from land contamination to the future users of the land and neighbouring land are minimised, together with those to controlled waters, property, and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors - in accordance with Policy SCLP10.3 (Environmental Quality).

-- 9.63 Is it important to note that the recommendations of the aforementioned report state that the separate UXO report must be taken into consideration during construction; and that there is likely to be a requirement for a multi-layer pipe for potable water depending on the water company requirements. - 9.64 The inclusion of electric vehicle charging points are highlighted as a positive element of the proposal.
+- 9.65 The proposal has been reviewed by the East Suffolk Council Environmental Protection team, who confirm that based on the conclusions of the combined Phase 1 and Phase 2 contaminated land assessments, conditions requiring a Construction Management Plan and further reporting should unexpected confirmation be identified must apply.
+This is to ensure that risks from land contamination to the future users of the land and neighbouring land are minimised, together with those to controlled waters, property, and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors in accordance with Policy SCLP10.3 (Environmental Quality). - 9.66 Is it important to note that the recommendations of the aforementioned report state that the separate UXO report must be taken into consideration during construction; and that there is likely to be a requirement for a multi-layer pipe for potable water depending on the water company requirements. - 9.67 The inclusion of electric vehicle charging points are highlighted as a positive element of the proposal it is recommended that additional ducting is to be installed to allow further EV charge points to be added with minimal upheaval as EV penetration rises.